 Changing your toothbrush every once in a while is super important.
 A toothbrush should be changed every three to four months, because after a few months, the bristles began to weaken and lose their “touch”.
 In other words, the bristles will start to poorly clean your teeth which can begin to bother your gums.
 On top of this, bacteria and germs can begin to grow on your toothbrush if it sits out for longer than this amount of time.
 The only exception to changing your toothbrush three to four times a month, is when you’re sick.
 You should change it immediately!

 Please Floss, It’s Super Important

 Do I really need to floss?
 How often should I floss?
 What if I just skip the flossing?
 None of us like to do it, but it really is that important.
 Flossing is super essential to the teeth-brushing process.
 It’s really good to have a nice, soft toothbrush that gets in those small spaces in your mouth, but there’s no substitute for flossing!
 Flossing is meant to finish off the job the toothbrush couldn’t.
 It makes sure all of those itty bitty pieces of food and bacteria in between your teeth are gone.
 Flossing is good for avoiding plaque build up, preventing gum disease, and maintaining fresh breath and a bright smile.
 Not only this, but your teeth will begin to feel better and stronger after a nice floss.
-And twice a day is best, but simply doing it every day will result in a much healthier mouth.
+And twice a day is recommended, but simply doing it every day will result in a much healthier mouth.